 The BME280 and MS5803 sensors use the I2C communication protocol, and the Mayfly has a built in Grove port for I2C.
 We used a generic digital ports for the DS18B20 temperature sensor.
 The pin header rails on the sides of the Mayfly allow for other connection approaches to the same pins.

 We calculated the water level by determining the hydraulic head, which involves measuring the water pressure and subtracting the air pressure.
-Setting up the sketch (or program) for the air pressure correction and logging, which you can now find in two tutorials.
+The EnviroDIY ecosystem has a Modular Sensors sketch (or program) for the air pressure correction and logging, which you can now find in two tutorials.
 The Learn EnviroDIY programming tutorial uses a code editor to manage your Arduino libraries, or the EnviroDIY Mayfly Sensor Station Manual directs you to use Arduino IDE with Modular Sensors sketches (you will need to more manually manage libraries).